Minnesota will not charge officers who shot and killed Amir Locke

 Minnesota prosecutors have declined to file charges against the Minneapolis SWAT team that fatally shot Amir Locke during an early morning no-knock raid at the apartment where he was staying.

-According to the Associated Press, Attorney General Keith Ellison and Hennepin County Attorney Michael Freeman determined that Minneapolis police officer Mark Hanneman was justified in firing his weapon.
+According to the Associated Press, state Attorney General Keith Ellison and Hennepin County Attorney Michael Freeman determined that Minneapolis police officer Mark Hanneman was justified in firing his weapon.

 “There is insufficient admissible evidence to file criminal charges in this case.
 Specifically, the State would be unable to disprove beyond a reasonable doubt any of the elements of Minnesota’s use-of-deadly-force statute that authorizes the use of force by Officer Hanneman,” Mr Ellison and Mr Freeman said in a joint statement.